 Mark Cuban, Robert Herjavec, Barbara Corcoran, Daymond John and Kevin O'Leary ("Shark Tank") hear pitches from entrepreneurial kids; organizational pro Peter Walsh helps a family downsize; maximizing space in a 150-square-foot apartment.

-Clinton Kelly ("The Chew") prepares baked pasta Bolognese and makes over lifelong best friends who lost more than 240 pounds together; how to chill beer instantly, and other life hacks; a Spanish chicken dinner.
+Clinton Kelly prepares baked pasta Bolognese and makes over lifelong best friends who lost weight together, giving them brand-new looks; how to chill beer instantly, and other life hacks; Rachael makes a Spanish chicken dinner.

 Inexpensive tabletops and menu ideas for a dinner party; tapas; out-of-the-box Valentine's Day gift ideas; actress Marcia Gay Harden.